The COPE Program

 Dementia Coaching Sessions

-Our Occupational Therapist and Physician Assistant will assess key challenges you’re experiencing in your home, and work with you to determine goals that make life easier for yourself and your loved one living with dementia.
+Our medical team will assess key challenges you’re experiencing in your home, and work with you to determine goals that make life easier for yourself and your loved one living with dementia.
 You’ll learn effective communication techniques, what’s causing your loved one to respond in a certain manner, how to redirect expressions, and manage care partner distress and burnout.

-After your participation in the COPE Dementia Coaching Sessions program, you’ll have better tools, strategies, and information to make life easier for you, the care partner, and your loved one living with dementia.
+After your participation in the COPE Program, you’ll have the tools, strategies, and information to make life easier for you, and your loved one living with dementia.

 Anxiety/Fear • Arguing • Bathing Challenges • Exit Seeking or Wandering • Boredeom • Repeating •